 Permanent U.S. Residents (green card)- Issued 12 months prior to the first day of the quarter

 You may apply for Washington State residency, if you meet the following conditions:

 - You meet the requirements as an Independent student (with the exception of registering to vote) OR

 Refugee or Asylum Status

 You may apply for Washington State residency if you have been issued an I-94 card for refugee or asylum status and you have established Washington as your permanent domicile/residence.

-Qualifying Visas – Issued 12 months prior to the quarter
+Qualifying Visas – Issued 12 months prior to the first day of the quarter

 You may apply for Washington State residency for tuition and fee purposes if you have a valid A, E, G, H1, H4, I, L2, L2, and you or your parent meet the residency requirements.

 Frequently Asked Questions: